Productivity: Our Story

 1968 was the year that changed America but it was also the year that Productivity was born.
 Productivity Inc.’s name is no accident – it was chosen to represent the idea that the company provides products and services that will increase productivity in the manufacturing workplace.
 Today, Productivity prides itself on being a foremost expert and supplier of everything for the manufacturing industry in the Upper Midwest, and now also in the Rocky Mountain states with the inclusion of MMT/Moncktons Machine Tool.

-Productivity Inc. opened its doors in Minneapolis, MN in a location off Excelsior Avenue in October 1968.
+Productivity Inc. opened its doors in Minneapolis, MN in October 1968.
 The first machine tool line represented was Pratt and Whitney, based out of Hartford Connecticut.
 Previous locations included a basement and an office that was formerly confused with a barbershop.
 At the helm was Dan Stenoien, an area businessman with a unique business model for the machine tool sales industry at that time —a 1 to 1 ratio of sales and service.

 The 1970s saw expansive growth.
 Branch offices were opened in Cedar Rapids, IA and Omaha, NE in 1974.